exasim-project/NeoFOAM/doc/basics/database.rst

     NeoFOAM::Document doc({{"key1", std::string("value1")}, {"key2", 2.0}}, validator);
     REQUIRE_NOTHROW(doc.validate());

-As stated earlier, the Document are than stored in the collection that are stored in the database as shown in the class diagram above.
+As stated earlier, the Documents are stored as part of a Collection which itself is stored in the central database as shown in the class diagram above.
-This design allows the storage of the desired data but the usage would be inconvient as only document wouldn't have any additional functionality.
-Therefore, the developer can create a custom collection that provides additional functionality to the document that will be discussed in the last section.
+To enable custom functionalities the developer can create a custom collection that provides additional functionality to the document.
 This is done in the FieldCollection class that is used to store the field data in the database.